ksalizhan/Qiskit/README.md

 Programming using the quantum processors.
 Implementing quantum algorithms.

 P.S.
 Quantum computers, unlike classical computers, do not produce deterministic outcomes.
-They provide in suporposition of states in probabilistic manner and only collapse once you do measurements.
+They provide results in the form of superposition of states in a probabilistic manner and the results collapse to a certain outcome only once you do measurements.
 Job of algorithms is to utilize this property to make it advantageous in operating certain tasks compared to using classical computers.